The 20 Best Airbnbs in San Diego and the Surrounding Region

 So as you look ahead to 2021 — and the promise of a California that has returned to relative state of normalcy, with vaccines widely available and the current stay-at-home orders lifted — start dreaming about a trip to California’s southernmost city, whether it’s for a short getaway or an extended vacation (which may just end up bordering on a move, if you stay long enough).

-Just be aware: San Diego County, like the rest of California, is subject to a stay-at-home order for the time being.
-We recommend booking no earlier than February of next year and checking in frequently on restrictions in the area.
+Just be aware: San Diego County, like most of California, is subject to a stay-at-home order for the time being.
+We recommend booking no earlier than March of this year and checking in frequently on restrictions in the area.
 You should also take note of Airbnb’s internal COVID-19 protocols and safety measures, as well as any stipulations provided by the host of the properties below.

 Otherwise, enjoy the sunshine.

 Location: Mission Hills

 Vibe: A modern loft with a clean aesthetic — the type of place your friend who works in finance but is cooler than most of the finance guys he works with would have.

 Amenities: Balcony with jacuzzi, not to mention some killer views.
 Floor-to-ceiling windows with 270º views of the city.
 Baller master bedroom.

 Other things to know: It’s not really walkable to the beach, but it is walkable to Balboa Park, Little Italy, shopping districts and the San Diego zoo.